Nat-Lab/as-graph/readme.md

 as-graph
 ---

-A simple tool uses data from [RIPE RIS](http://ris.ripe.net) to visualize route propagation in a similar format with [bgp.he.net](https://bgp.he.net).
+A simple tool uses data from [RIPE RIS](http://ris.ripe.net) to visualize route propagation with graphs similar to the ones on [bgp.he.net](https://bgp.he.net).

 To use it, visit [lab.nat.moe/as-graph/](https://lab.nat.moe/as-graph/).
 Alternatively, clone this repo and open `index.html`.